Report Filter

 Summary and Alignment

-Increase safety and health awareness and practices in the workplace.
+• Enhancing worker involvement in all aspects of safety and health in the workplace.

 Objectives

-Labor and Employment Law; Protect children from serious injury or death while employed
+Labor and Employment Law; Protect youth employees from serious injury or death while employed

 Summary and Alignment